pytorch/rl/docs/source/reference/envs.rst

 - :meth:`env.reset`: a reset method that may (but not necessarily requires to) take a :class:`tensordict.TensorDict` input.
 It return the first tensordict of a rollout, usually containing a :obj:`"done"` state and a set of observations.
+If not present, a `"reward"` key will be instantiated with 0s and the appropriate shape.
 - :meth:`env.step`: a step method that takes a :class:`tensordict.TensorDict` input containing an input action as well as other inputs (for model-based or stateless environments, for instance).